stefanluncanu24/Binary-Prediction-of-Poisonous-Mushrooms/README.md

 # Binary-Prediction-of-Poisonous-Mushrooms
 Kaggle Playground Series - Season 4, Episode 8

+## File Explanations
+- main.ipyb - code
+- submission.csv - submission file for the competition
+- the dataset is too large to be posted here, but you can find the train and test files [here](https://www.kaggle.com/competitions/playground-series-s4e8/data).

 ## Overview

 This project involves building a machine learning model to classify mushrooms as either edible or poisonous based on various attributes.
 The dataset includes features such as cap color, gill color, habitat, and more.